lgbrownjr/ser2bt-bridge/README.md

 - type in `sudo bluetoothctl`, and press enter.
   - You should see *Agent Registered*, then a prompt.
   - Type in `show`
-  - You are looking for two items in the output:
+  - You are looking for three items in the output:
     - Powered: yes
     - Discoverable: Yes
     - Pairable: Yes
-  - If all 3 items match with what is on your screen, then type `exit` and skip over the rest of the bluetooth section.
+  - If all three items match with what is on your screen, then type `exit` and skip over the rest of the bluetooth section.
   - Otherwise, type in the following:
 ```sh
 power on
 discoverable on
 pairable on
 ```
-  - Type in `show` to verify, then `exit` to leave bluetooth control
+  - Type in `show` to verify, then `exit` to leave bluetooth control and return to bash.
 ###### Network Setup:
-In order to get time, perform updates, or an alternate way to access the pi, it is advisable you add more networks into your *wpa_supplicant.conf*.  allowable work networks, your home network, your hotspot, and even hotspots of your peers phones (as allowed).
+In order for your pi to keep the correct time, perform updates, or allow an alternate way to access the pi, it is advisable you add more networks into your *wpa_supplicant.conf*.
+Examples include:allowable work networks, your home network, your hotspot, and even hotspots of your peer's phones (as allowed).
-- Open the file called */etc/wpa_supplicant/wpa_supplicant.conf*, and open it:
+- Open */etc/wpa_supplicant/wpa_supplicant.conf*, and add the following:
-  - Insert the following:
 ```bash
 network={
     ssid="<SSID>"